-£millions 31.3.2019 actual 31.3.2020 forecast 31.3.2021 budget 31.3.2022 budget 31.3.2023 budget
+£millions 31.3.2021 actual 31.3.2022 forecast 31.3.2023 budget 31.3.2024 budget 31.3.2025 budget

-Debt (incl. leases) 0 0 3.5 3.3 3.1
+Debt (incl. leases) 0 0 0 0 0

-CFR 33.2 35.3 39.5 38.4 37.2
+CFR 34.6 33.6 33.2 32.1 31.0

 8. The affordable borrowing limit: Irrespective of plans to borrow or not the Council is legally obliged to set an affordable borrowing limit (also termed the authorised limit for external debt) each year.
 In line with statutory guidance, a lower "operational boundary" is also set as a warning level should debt approach the limit.
-The increase in lease figures from 2020/21 reflects the fact that the accounting treatment of leases changes from that year.
 Although no borrowing is planned, limits are set in case a need develops.

-£millions 2019/20 limit 2020/21 limit 2021/22 limit 2022/23 limit
+£millions 2021/22 limit 2022/23 limit 2023/24 limit 2024/25 limit

 Authorised limit - borrowing 15 15 15 15

-Authorised limit - leases 1 6 6 6
+Authorised limit - leases 6 6 6 6

-Authorised limit - total external debt 16 21 21 21
+Authorised limit - total external debt 21 21 21 21

 Operational boundary - borrowing 0 0 0 0

-Operational boundary - leases 0 4 4 4
+Operational boundary - leases 0 1 1 1

-Operational boundary - total external debt 0 4 4 4
+Operational boundary - total external debt 0 1 1 1

 9. Treasury investments: The Council prioritises security and liquidity over yield, minimising risk rather than maximising returns.
 Cash that is likely to be spent in the near term is invested securely, for example with the government, other local authorities or selected high-quality banks, to minimise the risk of loss.
 Money that will be held for longer terms is invested more widely, including in bonds, shares and property, to balance the risk of loss against the risk of receiving returns below inflation.
 Both near-term and longer-term investments may be held in pooled funds, where an external fund manager makes decisions on which particular investments to buy and the Council may request its money back at short notice.
 The future longer term investments in the table below are strategic pooled funds that the council intends to hold for the longer term although they can be sold if required.
-The projections show cash balances at year-end, which is a cash low point, remaining about £30m until 2022/23.
+The projections show cash balances at year-end, which is a cash low point, remaining above £40m until 2024/25.

-31.3.2019 actual 31.3.2020 forecast 31.3.2021 budget 31.3.2022 budget 31.3.2023 budget
+31.3.2021 actual 31.3.2022 forecast 31.3.2023 estimate 31.3.2024 estimate 31.3.2025 estimate

-Near-term investments 19 11 11 10 5
+Near-term investments 34 29 17 15 14

-Longer-term investments 17 19 20 20 20
+Longer-term investments 25 25 30 30 30

-TOTAL 36 30 31 30 25
+TOTAL 59 54 47 45 44

 - 10. Treasury investment governance: Decisions on treasury management investment and borrowing are made daily and are therefore delegated to the Director of Corporate Resources and staff, who must act in line with the Treasury Management Strategy as approved by the Council following scrutiny and recommendation by the Audit Committee.
 The Audit Committee also receives a mid-year and full year report and is responsible for scrutinising treasury management. - 11.
-Treasury investment in detail: The more detailed Treasury Management Strategy was recommended by the Audit Committee on 18th December 2019 to be approved by the Council.
+Treasury investment in detail: The more detailed Treasury Management Strategy was recommended by the Audit Committee on 1st December 2021 to be approved by the Council.
 It covers a series of limits, benchmarks and indicators that form a risk management framework.